 Getting Started with React Rich Text Editor

-The Syncfusion React Rich Text Editor is a WYSIWYG (What You See Is What You Get) editor that enables users to create, edit, and format rich text content with features like multimedia insertion, lists, and links.
-This section explains the steps to create a simple React Rich Text Editor and demonstrates the basic usage of the Rich Text Editor control using a Vite-based React project scaffolded with latest vite version.
+The React Rich Text Editor is a WYSIWYG editor that enables users to create, edit, and format rich text content with features like multimedia insertion, lists, and links.
+This section explains the steps to create a simple React Rich Text Editor and demonstrates the basic usage of the Rich Text Editor control using a Vite-based React project scaffolded with the latest Vite version.

 Ready to streamline your Syncfusion® React development?
 Discover the full potential of Syncfusion® React components with Syncfusion® AI Coding Assistant.
 Effortlessly integrate, configure, and enhance your projects with intelligent, context-aware code suggestions, streamlined setups, and real-time insights—all seamlessly integrated into your preferred AI-powered IDEs like VS Code, Cursor, Syncfusion® CodeStudio and more.
 Explore Syncfusion® AI Coding Assistant